rostafichuk/pi_py_bt_gate_control/README.md

 I will be posting the code and instructions on building the hardware on my personal website www.ostafichuk.com when I get a chance...

+Run these commands to get bluetooth and gpio working:

-sudo apt-get install python3, python3-dev, python3-pip, python3-rpi.gpio, bluetooth
+sudo apt-get install python3, python3-dev, python3-pip, python3-rpi.gpio, bluetooth, libbluetooth-dev

 sudo pip3 install RPi.GPIO